-Baked Parmesan Summer Veggies — featuring roasted zucchini, squash, & tomatoes topped with melty golden cheese — are simple to make and absolutely addictive!
+Baked Parmesan Summer Vegetables feature roasted zucchini, squash, and tomatoes topped with melty golden cheese for one of the BEST summer vegetable recipes!

 Hey.
 Hi.
 HELLO!
-My name is Samantha and once upon a time, long long ago in a faraway land — before a crazy summer full of packing and surgery and moving and unpacking (and a little vacation, for good measure) — I used to share multiple new recipes per week at this blog called Five Heart Home.
+My name is Samantha, and today I’m bringing you a brand new summer vegetable recipe!
+You see, once upon a time, long long ago in a faraway land — before a crazy summer full of packing and surgery and moving and unpacking (and a little vacation, for good measure) — I used to share multiple new recipes per week at this blog called Five Heart Home.
 But this summer I’ve been gone.
 And being away has made me sad…and my loyal readers have thought I dropped off the face of the earth…and everyone in the land has been wondering if I’d ever create another recipe again?!?!?

 (Or maybe y’all haven’t, but let’s go along with the fairy tale, shall we?)